Learning About Skin Cancer in today’s world has been a trial and error thing for me. Where are you with your skin cancer awareness?

 Sun Blocking Clothing

 I hate to admit that I only considered it necessary to protect my skin when playing in the water.
-As a young preteen even as a teenager, sunscreen was an accessory we had in our stuff we brought along when we were going to be swimming.
+As a young preteen even as a teenager, sunscreen was not available.
+Sun Tan Lotion was an “accessory” we had in our stuff we brought along when we were going to be swimming.
 Using it wasn’t a part of the plan.
-We just wanted to have a bottle of sunscreen to look cool!
+We just wanted to have a bottle of sun tanning lotion to look cool!

 We didn’t think so much about it before going ride bikes.
-Or do whatever we did when so young.
+Or just going outside to play.
+Do whatever we did when so young.
 We were out in the sun, in direct sunlight!
-We just didn’t know.

-These are all factors that make any thinking adult acknowledge.
+These are all factors that make any thinking adult pay attention.
 You must get off the fence in this skin cancer awareness that is going on worldwide.
 The cases of skin cancer are growing.

 All the functions we haven’t noticed our skin performing when it was healthy?
-The failure will get our attention when it can’t do them anymore.
+The failure will get our attention when your skin can’t take care of you anymore!

 Sun Blocking Clothing

 The future can be more comfortable as you learn how to protect your skin.
 We may not be able to completely prevent skin cancer.
-The chance is here to make it easier to live with and hopefully easier to treat.
+We do have the chance to make it easier to live with and hopefully easier to treat.

-Know that there are many new ideas coming along that will make it easier to protect our skin and prevent skin cancer.
-Make yourself aware.
+Know that many new ideas are coming along that will make it easier to protect our skin and prevent skin cancer.
+It will be up to your to make yourself aware.

 Sami’s Take On Learning About Skin Cancer